Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 - Ichnusa non filtrata – an unfiltered beer and my personal favorite;

-Now that you know about Sardinia’s most famous beer, let me tell you about the best up and coming craft beer.
+Now that you know about Sardinia’s most famous beer, let me tell you about the best up-and-coming craft beer.

 Birrificio 4 Mori – Montevecchio